DelphinusLab/prover-node-docker/README.md

 Start all services at once with the following command, however it may clog up the terminal window as they all run in the same terminal so you may run some services in detached mode.

-`docker compose up prover-node` This will run the base services in order of mongodb, dry-run-service, prover-node
+`docker compose up` This will run the base services in order of mongodb, dry-run-service, prover-node

 ## Multiple Prover Nodes